Skip to main content

 Smart Routing and Eco-Driving

 Driver behavior impacts total fuel economy by up to 30%.
 Rapid acceleration, hard braking, and exceeding 65 mph exponentially increase wind resistance and fuel burn.
 By using GPS logistics to route trucks around steep inclines and stop-and-go traffic hours, fleets can drastically reduce diesel consumption.
+Advanced fleet routing platforms compute elevation curves, vehicle weight, and speed limits to build fuel-optimal routes.

 Implementation Strategy: 4 Steps to Maximum ROI